 Radar - a Wartime Miracle By Latham & Stobbs.Sutton Publishing Ltd. ISBN 0-7509-1643-5 Published in 1996, reprinted 1997.
 This is without doubt the best book on the subject discovered so far, as it contains a very readable blend of technical descriptions and very many personal wartime experiences.

-Eileen Younghusband BEM was a Filter Room officer at Stanmore during the war and gives us a first hand account of her RAF Service in her book "One Woman's War ".
-This remarkable lady is now ninety two years less young but totally undeterred by that, is still going strong as her Christmas news letter describes.
+Eileen Younghusband BEM was a Filter Room officer at Stanmore during the war and she gives us a first hand highly interesting account of her RAF Service in her book "One Woman's War ".
+Sadly, since September 2016 this remarkable lady ceased to be with us at the age of 95.
+She had a Ventnor connection in that for a period, together with her husband they managed the Winter Gardens.

 Radar on the Isle of Wight A definitive and excellent small booklet prepared by Sqdn.Leader Mike Dean who is believed to own the Historic Radar Archive.
 Initially one will think that the site seems to consist of a home page only, but if the tiny "Up" link at the top of the Home Page is clicked there is some information about American radar to be seen.